markouma/Weather-Data/README.md

-"# BOOT-CAMP WEEK 1 PROJECT"
+# BOOT-CAMP WEEK 1 PROJECT

 Hello there, the below is how I solved the Week 1 project questions.